Functional division of the liver

 The division of the liver into equally sized functional left and right lobes is done by drawing a line through the midline of the gallbladder and the inferior vena cava.
-As opposed to the anatomical division that resulted in the caudate and quadrate lobes being a part of the anatomical right lobe, this division results in those two lobes being a part of the functional left lobe.
+As opposed to the anatomical division that results in the caudate and quadrate lobes being between the right and left anatomical lobes of the liver, this division results in the caudate and quadrate lobes being a part of the functional left lobe.

 Each functional lobe can then be further subdivided into their respective sectors.
 The functional left lobe is divided into a left lateral and a left medial sector along the attachment of the falciform ligament and through the fissures for ligamentum venosum and ligamentum teres.
 The left lateral lobe lies to the left of the fissures and falciform ligament, while the left medial lobe lies between this line and the main demarcation that separates the liver into its functional lobes.

 Soon your brain is going to be full of all things liver anatomy - but don't forget about the rest of the digestive system!
 Test yourself on all digestive system structures with our digestive system quizzes and learning tools.

 Similarly, the functional right lobe is divided into the right medial and right lateral sectors by an oblique line that passes anteroposteriorly from the midpoint of the right lobe to the vena caval groove.
 Unlike the other sectorial markings, there is no visible impression on the liver that illustrates the division of the functional right lobe.
 It should also be noted that because of the rounded shape of the lateral border of the liver, the right medial and right lateral sectors are sometimes referred to as the right anterior and right posterior sectors, respectively.

 Each sector is subsequently divided into two, producing eight hepatic segments.
 If the patient is supine, and the liver is reflected along its inferior border towards the diaphragm, the segments would be numbered in an anti-clockwise manner around the porta hepatis.